 The most common action from the list above is probably adding or removing domains.
 When you perform this action through the DCPROMO process, the Domain Naming Master is contacted for the domain add or removal process to

 continue.
-This DC ensures consistency in domain in this respect.
+This DC ensures consistency in the domain in this respect.

-The process of transfering the Domain Naming Master role is complete.
+The process of transferring the Domain Naming Master role is complete.